Honduran opposition candidate rejects official election count

 But Nasralla told a news conference a few hours later that the document had “no validity” and rejected the count.

 Nasralla initially held a five point lead against Hernandez until the electoral count suddenly stopped on Monday.
-When it restarted on Tuesday, the count began favouring Hernandez who edged ahead earlier on Wednesday before it stopped again.
+When it restarted on Tuesday, the count began favoring Hernandez who edged ahead earlier on Wednesday before it stopped again.
+(Reporting by Gabriel Stargardter)